AdamBorel/ELK_Stack_Deployment_In_Microsoft_Azure/README.md

 | (*Web 1*) (*Web 2*) (*Web 3*)     |    DVWA Webservers  | (*10.0.0.5*) (*10.0.0.6*) (*10.0.0.7*) | Linux: Ubuntu 18.04 <br> (*1 vCPU 2GB RAM*) |
 | ELK Stack                         | ElasticSearch Stack | 10.1.0.4                               | Linux: Ubuntu 18.04 <br> (*2 vCPU 8GB RAM*) |

----
+___

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.

 Only the JumpBox/Ansible VM machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP address:

-- TODO: Add whitelisted IP addresses
+- My personal Public IP Address

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the Jump Box.

-- TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?
+- Jump Box
+  - Public IP Jump Box: (*13.68.184.182*)
+  - Private IP Jump Box: (*10.0.0.4*)

 A summary of the access policies in place can be found in the table below: